tweag/python-monorepo-example/content/blog/2022-08-18-nixos-specialisations/index.md

 shortitle: NixOS specialisations
 author: Solène Rapenne
 tags: [nix, devops]
-description: "How to use the NixOS specialisations to manage different boot environments and when to use it"
+description: "How and when to use NixOS specialisations to manage different boot environments"
 ---

 I often wished to be able to define different boot entries for different uses